Quarto integrated website system

 tl; dr:

 Various things about them are not obvious to me.
-Here are some discussion I am having about them:
+Here are some discussions I am having about them:

 If you can set up what you want using just front matter YAML config, things are simple.
 OTOH, for this blog I needed to use custom listing templates, and that got complicated.

-Currently the template development development workflow is stilted since “resource files” such as custom templates are not watched in preview mode. actually watched in v1.5.
-This fact necessitates a lot of restarting the preview server to display updates.
+Currently the template development workflow is stilted since “resource files” such as custom templates are not watched in preview mode. actually watched in v1.5.
+This fact necessitates a lot of wrangling the broken preview server to display updates.

 7.3 Individual pages

-OK, what if we do not what to change CSS style, OR a custom listing, but do something more complicated, like change the layout of a single page?
+OK, what if we do not want to change CSS style, OR a custom listing, but do something more complicated, like change the layout of a single page?

 At the single page level we need to know about the (at least) two interacting template systems involved in the websites per default, EJS and the pandoc template system.
 Poking around the code reveals that their interaction is messy and non-obvious to an outsider.
 Some stuff is generated by the lower level pandoc templates, but these are then thoroughly transformed by the EJS website-mashing system.
 It isn’t really clear what to update to accomplish what goal.